vatpac-technology/sops/docs/enroute/Melbourne Centre/YWE.md

 The CPDLC Station Code is `YYWE`.

 !!! tip
-        Even though YWE's Primary Communication Method is Voice, CPDLC should be used for Overfliers.
+        Even though YWE's Primary Communication Method is Voice, CPDLC may be used for Overfliers.

 ## Airspace